irodori irodori

 What is “ Irodori: Japanese for Life in Japan ” ?

 Nowadays, people travel and even migrate across borders all the time.
 In Japan, too, foreign workers work in a variety of fields, and the number is increasing every year.
-With the establishment of the Specified Skilled Worker residence status, it will become common for people from different countries with a variety of cultural backgrounds to live in the same community and work at the same workplace.
+With the establishment of the Specified Skilled Worker residence status, and the soon-to-be-implemented Employment for Skill Development status, it will become common for people from different countries with a variety of cultural backgrounds to live in the same community and work at the same workplace.

 The Japanese-language coursebook Irodori: Japanese for Life in Japan is a textbook for foreign people to learn basic Japanese communication skills that are needed for daily life and working in Japan.